Behind the Green Door

 Architecture and the Desire for Sustainability

-As a starting point for the main exhibition we looked at a broad variety of building projects that claim to be sustainable.
+As a starting point for the main exhibition, we looked at a broad variety of building projects that claim to be sustainable.
 Rather than starting from our own assumption as to what is to be considered sustainable, and then trying to find good examples to illustrate our point, we have chosen to document what others call ‘sustainable’.

 Some of the exhibits assume that large scale action is the way forward, others stick to acupunctural interventions.
 Some advocate technological innovation, others hinge on changes in consumption patterns.
 Some are rural, others are urban.
-Some intervene heavily in the build environment, others refrain from doing so.
+Some intervene heavily in the built environment, others refrain from doing so.
 The selection we’ve made, however subjective and arbitrary, was deliberate in its intention to be diverse.
 We have allowed ourselves to be liberal about what constitutes the boundaries of the field of architecture.
 The exhibition includes product design, graphic design, urban planning, engineering as well as many other disciplines in its purview.

-The exhibition is open ended.
+The exhibition is open-ended.
 Visitors are not offered a single narrative that ties everything together.
 There is no imposed sequence, not one overarching perspective from which to look at things, not one conclusion to be drawn.
-The exhibition doesn’t want to convince the visitor to live his or her life more sustainably, but instead wants to show how the concept of sustainability operates as a powerful agent of change in today’s world.
+The exhibition doesn’t want to convince the visitor to live his or her life more sustainably but instead wants to show how the concept of sustainability operates as a powerful agent of change in today’s world.